 In other cases, buying in bulk may not save you money over grocery store sale prices, but the value lies in knowing exactly where the meat came from and in supporting local farmers directly.

-Does buying meat in bulk require a separate freezer?
+Does buying bulk meat require a separate freezer?

 Not necessarily, but it’s helpful!
 A chest freezer definitely makes buying anything in bulk more manageable.
 But if you only have a standard fridge-freezer, you can split a quarter-share with two or more families, so you still get local meat, just in a smaller amount.